ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 query, and SHOULD delay the pending query until after discovery completes.

-When the client has performed Opportunistic Discovery ({{opportunistic}}) and is using an Encrypted Resolver on the same private IP address as the designating Unencrypted Resolver, it MAY use the SVCB record for its full TTL, without the 5 minute limit.
+When the client has performed Opportunistic Discovery ({{opportunistic}}) and is using an Encrypted Resolver on the same Private IP as the designating Unencrypted Resolver, it MAY use the SVCB record for its full TTL.

 # Deployment Considerations